-Students requiring accommodations for a documented physical or learning disability should be in contact with the Director of the Academic Support Center (kmapes@lpts.edu) during the first two weeks of a semester (or before the semester begins) and should speak with the instructor as soon as possible to arrange appropriate adjustments.
+Students requiring accommodations for a documented physical or learning disability should be in contact with the Director of the Academic Support Center during the first two weeks of a semester (or before the semester begins) and should speak with the instructor as soon as possible to arrange appropriate adjustments.
 Students with environmental or other sensitivities that may affect their learning are also encouraged to speak with the instructor.

-Use of Inclusive Language: Our use of language, personally and as a community, is a powerful tool of both healing and oppression.
-In order to establish a more egalitarian environment and in accordance with seminary policy, students are to use inclusive language in class discussions and in written and oral communication by using language representative of the whole human community in respect to gender, sexual orientation, ethnicity, age, and physical and intellectual capacities.
-For more information see:

-http://lpts.libguides.com/content.php?pid=469569&sid=4083885 Direct quotations from theological texts and translations of the Bible do not have to be altered to conform to this policy.
-Avoid language for people that excludes part of the population or perpetuates stereotypes (e.g., use humanity instead of mankind).
-Do not assume masculine gender when the gender of the person is unknown.
+Use of Inclusive Language

+In accordance with seminary policy, students are to use inclusive language in class discussions and in written and oral communication by using language representative of the whole human community in respect to gender, sexual orientation, ethnicity, age, and physical and intellectual capacities.
+Direct quotations from theological texts and translations of the Bible do not have to be altered to conform to this policy.
+In your own writing, however, when referring to God, you are encouraged to use a variety of images and metaphors, reflecting the richness of the Bible's images for God.
+More discussion about inclusive language can be accessed from the Academic Support Center and from the section of the LPTS web site with information for current students.
-When referring to God, you are encouraged to use a variety of images and metaphors.
-The God of the Hebrew Bible is envisioned in both personal and non-personal ways, as well as masculine and feminine terms.
-Referring to God repeatedly as "He" does not capture this splendid diversity.